Libya rebels battle for coastal cities

 The route has been cut since the rebels entered Zawiyah, which lies on the coastal highway, six days ago.
 In Zawiyah, medics at another local hospital said two dead and three wounded had been taken there from the recent fighting.

-On Thursday they took the neighbouring town of Sabratha, and on Friday they seized the nearby town of Surman.
+On Thursday they took the neighboring town of Sabratha, and on Friday they seized the nearby town of Surman.

 Several hundred rebels and their supporters gathered on the streets of Surman, just off the highway, to celebrate the victory, flying the rebel green, red and black flag.